Scalable Bayesian uncertainty quantification with data-driven priors for radio interferometric imaging: Experimental results

 \subsection{Dataset}

 The base images used in our experiment are the ones from \citet{cai2018}: (\textit{i}) the HI region of the M31 galaxy in Figure \ref{fi:M31_reconstruction}~(a), (\textit{ii}) the W28 supernova remnant in Figure \ref{fi:W28_reconstruction}~(a), (\textit{iii}) the 3C288 radio galaxy in Figure \ref{fi:3c288_reconstruction}~(a), and (\textit{iv}) the Cygnus A radio galaxy in Figure \ref{fi:CYN_reconstruction}~(a).
 All the images are $256 \times 256$ pixels, except for the Cygnus A galaxy, which is $256 \times 512$.
-As the ground truth images are reconstructed from real observations, there are minor original residuals and backgrounds that are more noticeable in the log scale images, for example, see Figure \ref{fi:3c288_reconstruction}~(b).
+As the ground truth images are reconstructed from real observations, some minor original residuals and backgrounds are more noticeable in the log scale images; for example, see Figure \ref{fi:3c288_reconstruction}~(b).
+The ground truth images' values have been normalized to a unitless range between $0$ and $1$, and therefore, the colour bars in the reconstruction figures follow this range.

 The previous images correspond to $\bm{x}$ in our observational model from Equation \ref{eq:linear_inv_prob}.
 The complex Gaussian noise $\bm{n} \in \mathbb{C}^{M}$ is composed of independent and identically distributed (\textit{i.i.d.}) samples.
 Each sample is simulated following a complex Gaussian distribution, $n_i \sim \mathcal{N}_{\mathcal{C}}(0, \sigma^2)$, which implies that $\text{Re}(\bm{n}), \text{Im}(\bm{n}) \sim \mathcal{N}(0, \sigma/\sqrt{2})$ \citep{tse2005}.
 The noise is set such that we get a specific input signal-to-noise ratio (ISNR) on each image.
 For all the experiments, we set the ISNR to $30$dB, and the noise standard deviation is computed as follows